peter-conalgo/freesurface/README.md

 If culture at large abandoned the concept of proprietary rights, progress would accelerate in technology and the true potential of individuals.

+### Current state of the mission statement

+"Free Surface" is an initiative designed to promote a free surface for individuals to realize their true potential.
+Corporate bureaucracy is becoming more and more totalitarian and socoialist in it's very structure.

 ### What is the real motivation here?

 It's evolving.
 It's still just me, so I will give some context about the person.
 At first I thought